The holidays are finally upon us!

 Chef Shaiza Livingstone, the founder of Naga kitchen Meiphung in Goa, who cooked this Naga Christmas feast for us, tells us how chilli, especially the local one, makes its way into almost all Naga food.
 “The main ingredient, in fact, is chilli.
 And we spend several hours cooking our main dishes in it,” he said.
 Every Christmas, Naga families put together several kilos of meat (sometimes up to 15!) in black clay pots to slow-cook meat for hours.
 “Some families also have special platform and mud to place the clay pots on,” he said.
 First comes ginger and garlic, then the chilli, and then the pork.

-Meat is quite essential to most Christmas feasts, and the Naga Christmas meal—with dishes like Naga Pork Curry, Smoked Pork with Bamboo Shoots, and Smoked Beef Salad—is no different, taking on a lot of roasting and smoking (the culinary kind, of course) kilos and kilos of meat.
+Meat is quite essential to most Christmas feasts, and the Naga Christmas meal is no different, taking on a lot of roasting and smoking (the culinary kind, of course) kilos and kilos of meat.
 “Sometimes over 30-40 kgs, per household,” says Livingstone.
 To counter the meatiness of the spread are the greens, that also serve as a celebration of the local produce found here.
 “We have a rich tradition of every house having kitchen gardens, which provides heavily for the feasts with different kinds of vegetables,” says Livingstone.
 Often taking all of Christmas Day to cook the feast, a Naga spread will see smoked and curry pork, cooked mostly with lots of chilli and bamboo shoot, accompanied by hearty salads and rice beer.
 All in all, this is a Christmas feast with a difference—fresh, spunky and sustainable. - Pallavi Pundir, India Senior Writer

 Check out the rest of VICE Asia's holiday content here.